unfoldtoolbox/UnfoldSim.jl/docs/src/developer_docs.md

 ### Working on a new issue

-We try to keep a linear history in this repo, so it is important to keep your branches up-to-date.
+We try to keep a linear Git history in this repository, so it is important to keep your branches up-to-date.

 1. Fetch from the remote and fast-forward your local main